mosip/documentation/docs/ctk-test-report-0.0.9.md

 The Secure Biometric Interface (SBI) is used to interface with biometric devices.
 The compliance tool kit was tested to ensure that the interface built by the device provider is following the specs and security rules defined in the SBI spec.

 ### For Authentication Devices using MOSIP's Mock SBI
-The MOSIP’s Mock SBI has been tested for compliance with the specification across 37 test cases.
+The MOSIP’s Mock SBI has been tested for compliance with the specifications across 37 test cases.
 Test cases specific to quality and user interactions have been tested with real devices rather than mock.

 |**Scenarios**| **Finger** | **Iris** | **Face** |
 |-------------|------------|----------|----------|